Kanchenjunga Trek

 - Accommodation: Accommodation in local teahouses or lodges throughout the trek are included.
 This also include hotel stays in Kathmandu before and after the trek in 3 star hotel on BB plan. (twin sharing basis)

 - Meals: This package includes 3 time meals – breakfast, lunch and dinner during the trek.
-It also include hot beverages during breakfast and lunch and seasonal fruit after dinner.

 - Transportation: It include all ground and air transportation as per the itinerary, including flight or tourist vehicle between Kathmandu, Bhadrapur and Taplejung for trek.